Generative Patch Priors for Practical Compressive Image Recovery: Experiments

 \subsection{Compressive Image recovery with \name}

 We first study the problem of compressive sensing, where we are provided with $n$ measurements of an unknown image obtained as a linear projection of a measurement operator $\Phi$, which is typically a Gaussian random matrix.
 Our test image set consists of 7 standard images used commonly to benchmark compressive sensing reconstruction algorithms.
-These images are grayscale, and of size $256\times256$.
-Since we use patches of size $32\times32$, our $n = 1024$, and $\Phi \in \mathrm{R}^{m\times1024}$.
+These images are grayscale, and of size $256\times256$, therefore using non-overlapping patches of size $32\times 32$, every image is represented as a batch of $\frac{256^2}{32^2} = 64$ patches.
+The measurements are taken by vectorizing each patch so our $n = {32^2} = 1024$, and $\Phi \in \mathrm{R}^{m\times1024}$.
 We perform reconstruction using the two methods proposed here: (i) \name and (ii) \name + SC, which also includes the self-calibration step in addition to projected gradient descent (PGD) over the range of the patch-generator.
 We study the performance in two settings -- $1\%$ measurement rate, where $m = 10$, and $10\%$ measurement rate with $m = 102$.
 We use the Adam optimizer \cite{kingma2014adam} in all our experiments.
 For \name, we use a learning rate (LR) of $5e-3$, and run PGD for 1500 steps; for \name+SC we use LR = $5e-2$ for the first 200 iterations, and LR = $5e-3$ for the next 1800.

 \textbf{Baselines:} In addition to popular unsupervised benchmarks such as TVAL3\cite{li2013efficient}, NLR-CS\cite{dong2014compressive}, and D-AMP\cite{metzler2016denoising}, we implement a patch version of deep image prior (DIP) \cite{ulyanov2018deep} or untrained network priors \cite{jagatap2019algorithmic}.
 Here, we train a randomly initialized network to predict a batch of image patches, instead of a single image.
 We do this because it becomes impractical to implement a dense measurement operator for the full image of size $256\times 256$, and we also observe that the patch-wise version converges much quicker.
 We use the same patch wise for comparison as in \name with a LR = $5e-4$ and run it for 10000 iterations for each image.